 Flexible and convenient to meet your goals

 ACT Guide provides a convenient way to improve your mental health from the privacy of your own home.
 ACT Guide is not intended to replace therapy, but you can use it on your own or with a therapist, whatever fits your needs.
-We recommend ACT Guide for adults looking for help with mild to moderate symptoms of depression, anxiety, stress, or related concerns.
-The skills taught in ACT Guide are helpful for a wide range of problems and can be flexibly applied to many life challenges, so the program is also suitable for anyone who wants to learn new ways to develop emotional wellbeing and overcome challenging stressors in their life.
+We recommend ACT Guide for adults looking for help with mild to moderate symptoms of depression, anxiety, stress, or for anyone who wants to learn new ways to develop emotional wellbeing and overcome challenges in their life.
 You have to be 18 or older to use ACT Guide.

 Affordable and easy to access

 For members of the general public, a $10 flat fee grants access to all modules of ACT Guide and included resources.
 Payments are processed through PayPal and can be made with any major credit or debit card.
 These fees cover the costs of delivering the program and USU graduate student funding to support further development.
 Currently enrolled students at USU can register for free using their A-Number due to funding received from the University.

 Frequently Asked Questions